DWhiteheadCode/Tracer-Abilities/README.md

 # Pulse Bomb
 ## Description
 The player can throw a pulse bomb.
 This bomb explodes after a short period of time, dealing damage in a radius around it.
 The closer the bomb is to a target, the more damage it will deal to that target.
+While the bomb is active (i.e. before it explodes), a flashing blue light surrounds the bomb.

 The bomb can stick to surfaces and players.
 Once a bomb is stuck to an object/player, that bomb can't be un-stuck, or stick to anything else.
 When a bomb sticks to a player, it turns invisible.